Group testing for overlapping communities: Background

 $\bullet$ {\em Adaptive vs. non-adaptive testing}: In adaptive testing, we use the outcome of previous tests to decide what tests to perform next.
 An example of adaptive testing is {\em binary splitting}, which implements a form of binary search and is known to be optimal when the number of infected members is unknown.
 Non-adaptive testing constructs, in advance, a \emph{test matrix} $\testmatrix\in \{0,1\}^{\nTests\times \nItems}$ where each row corresponds to one test, each column to one member, and the non-zero elements in each row determine the set $\delta_{\tau}$.
-Although adaptive testing uses less tests than non-adaptive, non-adaptive testing is more practical as all tests can be executed in parallel.
+Although adaptive testing generally requires fewer tests than non-adaptive, non-adaptive testing is more practical \christina{when} all tests can be executed in parallel.